Donations and Fundraising

 - the receipt or acceptance of any Donation of $5 million or more, AND

-- any Donation that, in the opinion of the Deputy Vice-Chancellor (Corporate Engagement and Advancement), or the Executive Director of the Office of Advancement, or a member of the Vice-Chancellor’s Executive team whose area will benefit from it:
+- any Donation that, in the opinion of the Deputy Vice-Chancellor, Engagement, or the Executive Director of the Office of Advancement, or a member of the Vice-Chancellor’s Executive team whose area will benefit from it:

 - might expose the University to a potential significant or uncertain liability or